Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 ### Project barriers and solutions

-> - I encountered two barriers which slowed my overall progress to completion.
+> - I encountered two barriers which slowed my overall progress, partly due to personal circumstances which affected the time I could devote to my project, and also due to my poor grasp of Javascript.
 > - Firstly, I found getting the locations dropdown buttons to link to their associated information paragraphs to be troublesome.
 Writing a suitable javascript function for this to be a challenge.
-With my mentors guidance and searcching for similar problems on Stack Overflow, I was eventually able to complete the required function to allow the buttons to work as desired.
+Due to personal circumstances which led to time restrictions, I was not able to complete this functionality as I was planning to.
- - Secondly, I had some problems with coding the maps API sections of my project to allow the maps to display in the correct way and in the correct position.
-I was able to correct this by watchung a number of YouTube videos and by utilising the Leaflet.js documentation.
+ - Secondly, I had some problems with coding the maps API sections of my project to allow the maps to display in the correct way.
+The two things I wanted to implement were fixing the bounds of the map, and a zoom function to each marker.
+Again, due to the reason mentioned above I was unable to get the maps to behave exactly as I had planned.

 ---